 When shopping for furniture, look for items that provide a little more.
 A coffee table with drawers will allow you to keep remotes and books organized.
 Choosing a coffee table with a lid that lifts provides a huge storage area – it’s the ideal location to store throws or cushions that may be pulled out in colder months.
 If you require more than one chair in the room, go for a corner suite and save space.

-Adding mirrors into small rooms will trick the eye into thinking that there’s much more space than existent.
+Adding full-length mirrors into small rooms will trick the eye into thinking that there’s much more space than existent.
 You can add them on walls adjacent windows or doors so that natural light reflects off them, which adds an extra dimension of brightness too – perfect for dark winter days!

 Storage Space is a Must